Real-Serious-Games/Factory/README.md

 ## Singletons can depend on other singletons!

-Singletons can have other singletons injected as dependencies:
+Singletons can have other singletons injected as dependencies (in addition to regular dependencies):

 	[Singleton(typeof(IMySingleton1))]
 	public class MySingleton1 : IMySingleton1